|

 on March 27, 2013.
 Unless Congress authorizes additional funding, a

+partial government shutdown would result.
 In addition, a few months later, expect another debt ceiling debate.

 The federal government reached its $16.394 trillion debt ceiling limit at